CodeIntelligenceTesting/jazzer/docs/advanced.md

 Arguments specified with `--jvm_args` take precedence over those in `JAVA_OPTS`.

-### Coverage instrumentation
+## Coverage Instrumentation

-The Jazzer agent inserts coverage markers into the JVM bytecode during class loading. libFuzzer uses this information to guide its input mutations towards increased coverage.
+The Jazzer agent inserts coverage markers into the JVM bytecode during class loading.
 It is possible to restrict instrumentation to only a subset of classes with the `--instrumentation_includes` flag.
 This is especially useful if coverage inside specific packages is of higher interest, e.g., the user library under test rather than an external parsing library in which the fuzzer is likely to get lost.
 Similarly, there is `--instrumentation_excludes` to exclude specific classes from instrumentation.
 Both flags take a list of glob patterns for the java class name separated by colon: